cherren8/Cohesion/README.md

 •	Experimental datasets (e.g. calculating cohesion metrics or the relationship between cohesion and a response variable in two or more experimental treatments)

-Types of datasets that may be problematic for the cohesion metrics
+## Types of datasets that may be problematic for the cohesion metrics

 •	Time series collected at high frequencies (such as a daily time scale).
 Additional measures may be necessary for these datasets.
+(This is a warning to proceed with caution, not a statement that it's certainly a problem.)

     o	 An implicit assumption of this analysis is that there is sufficient time between samples for populations to change enough in relative abundance such that the real population change can be distinguished from background/methodological noise in the data.
 This assumption may not be met at a daily sampling interval.